khaors/geocompr/main.md

 find_algorithms("points.*poly", name_only = TRUE)
 ```

-Now that we know the name of the function ("qgis:countpointsinpolygon"), we wonder how we can use it.
+Now that we know the name of the function (`qgis:countpointsinpolygon`), we wonder how we can use it.
 `get_usage` returns all function parameters and default values.
 `open_help` lets you access the corresponding online help.